Course Content and Outcome Guide for CH 221

 After successful completion of this course, students will be able to:

-apply the fundamental principles of measurement, matter, atomic theory and chemical bonding to subsequent courses in chemistry, biology, physics, geology, engineering and various other related disciplines that depend upon these principles for comprehension.
+- apply the fundamentals of measurement, matter, atomic theory and chemical bonding to subsequent courses that depend upon these principles for comprehension such as in the field of chemistry, biology, physics, geology, engineering and related disciplines.

 Outcome Assessment Strategies

-At the beginning of the course", the instructor will detail the methods used to evaluate student progress and the criteria for assigning a course grade.
-The assessment methods may include one or more of the following: examinations, quizzes, homework assignments, laboratory write-ups, research papers, small group problem solving," oral presentations or maintenance of a personal lab notebook.
+At the beginning of the course, the instructor will detail the methods used to evaluate student progress and the criteria for assigning a course grade.
+The methods may include one or more of the following tools: examinations, quizzes, homework assignments, laboratory write-ups, research papers, small group problem solving of questions arising from application of course concepts and concerns to actual experience, oral presentations, or maintenance of a personal lab manual.

 Course Content (Themes, Concepts, Issues and Skills)